 This was all new to me.
 Gluten free was new.
 Fragrance sensitivity was new.
 Having to speak up for such personal needs was new.
 Diet was something I had complete control of (even if the emotional side took some time to figure out, as I shared in my series, The Emotional Side of Gluten Free).
 Having a fragrance sensitivity, however, requires requests regarding others’ personal choices–a far from simple task.

 I finally had to say something to my friend; I just couldn’t endure it any longer.
 After explaining my reactions and recognition of what I was reacting to, I basically said (in the kindest way I could), “It is me or the air freshener.
 One of us has to go.”
 My friend chose to dispose of the air freshener.
 I was ever-so-grateful.
 She removed it and that was that.

-Most people are genuinely kind, we just need to give them the option and show them what kind means to us.
+Most people are genuinely kind.
+We just need to give them the option and show them what kind means to us.
 Suffering in silence goes nowhere.
 It was brutally difficult for me to have to request that that device be removed.
 Health has to come first, though.
 I learned how to speak up.
-Honestly, if I didn’t, my friend and co-worker never have known why I looked and acted so unwell.
+Honestly, if I didn’t, my friend and co-workers would never have known why I looked and acted so miserable.